bshaw/sha.ws/content/pages/about.md

 World travel, beer, brewing, concerts, and cycling (for leisure and commute) top my list of favourite things.
 I live in London with my amazing wife and two super-awesome kids, with whom I do nearly everyhing.

-I currently work as a Senior Cloud Solutions Architect for [Virtusa](https://cloud.virtusa.com), where I provide technical leadership for teams and organisations who are transforming their business through adoption of public cloud, DevOps, and Site Reliability Engineering.
+I currently work as a Senior Solution Architect for [Hometrack](https://www.hometrack.com/uk/) (part of [Zoopla](https://www.zoopla.co.uk/)), where I provide technical leadership and architectural oversight for our products and platforms.
-I specialize in infrastructure as code, containers, configuration management, and automating the boring stuff.
+I specialize in public cloud, infrastructure as code, containers, configuration management, and automating the boring stuff.
-I'm most likely to be writing (in no particular order) Terraform, Chef, Bash, Python, and Ruby.

 ## Social